 This herb is easy to grow and once established, requires little maintenance.
 Purchase large seed cloves from a supplier or try setting those found at the grocers.
 Elephant garlic bought at the grocers may not sprout, however, as they are often sprayed with a growth inhibitor to prevent sprouting.
 Look for heads that are firm with a dry, papery covering.

-With elephant garlic planting, most any soil will do, but for the largest bulbs begin with a well-draining soil medium.
-Dig down a foot into the soil and amend with a 1.5 gallon bucket of sand, granite dust, humus/peat moss mix per 2’x 2’to 3’x 3′ section and mix in well.
-Top dress with some well-aged manure and mulch around the plants with chopped leaves and/or sawdust to keep weeds at bay and also to nourish as the amendments decompose or break down.
+With elephant garlic planting most any soil will do, but for the largest bulbs, begin with a well-draining soil medium.
+Dig down a foot (31 cm.) into the soil and amend with a 1.5 gallon (3.5 L.) bucket of sand, granite dust, humus/peat moss mix per 2 foot by 2 foot (61 x 61 cm.) to 3 foot by 3 foot (1 x 1 m.) sections and mix in well.
+Top dress with some well-aged manure and mulch around the plants with chopped leaves and/or sawdust to keep weeds at bay.
+This will also nourish the plants as the amendments decompose or break down.

 Elephant garlic prefers full sun and can be grown in temperate regions all the way into tropical zones.
 In cooler climates, plant in the fall or spring while in warmer regions the herb can be planted in spring, fall, or winter.